Garden Accessibility — Serving the Edmonton Area

 Our team conducts regular accessibility reviews and uses automated tools plus manual checks to find and fix issues.
 We incorporate user testing where possible and maintain an internal list of improvements.
 Ongoing maintenance means updating templates, improving alt text, and refining interactive features so that Edmonton gardeners can rely on accessible content all year round.

-Contact and accessibility request graphic with inclusive icons If you encounter a barrier, we want to hear from you.
+A woman with short brown hair wearing a wide-brimmed white gardening hat, a white top, and gardening gloves is smiling while tending to a small flowering plant in a terracotta pot.
+She is in an outdoor garden setting during daylight, surrounded by lush green foliage, including trees and various flowering plants.
+The garden features a mix of grass, soil, and flower beds with vibrant pink and yellow blooms, along with leafy shrubs.
+The background shows a well-maintained landscaped yard with dense greenery, suggesting a peaceful, temperate environment typical of a backyard in Edmonton or similar UK locale.
+The natural light highlights the rich green tones of the plants and the bright colours of the flowers, reflecting active gardening work and outdoor maintenance by Gardeners Edmonton, who specialize in garden care and landscaping services.
+If you encounter a barrier, we want to hear from you.
 Please contact our accessibility team to request information in an alternative format, report an accessibility problem, or ask for help accessing plant guides and event information.
 We will respond and work with you to provide the requested material in a timely manner.
 Please provide details about the content, the format you need and how we can help you use it.

 • Clear headings and semantic structure to help Edmonton gardeners find content quickly.